Daishikofy/HCI909-TinyPocketDungeon/README.md

 Overview schematic of scripts and their relations

 Many PAC agents were layered to create the game.
 There are two main PAC agents running the game: the main menu/global PAC and each level/game PAC.
 Each level is run by its own hierarchy of PAC agents (and edge cases).
-This includes, but is not limited to, a card PAC agent, board cells PAC agent, enemy PAC agent, etc. Each PAC agent works together with the level's game controller, UI manager, and game state to operate the level.
-Refer to the diagrams below for schematic examples of PAC encapsulation in our game's levels.
+This includes, but is not limited to, a card PAC agent, board cells PAC agent, enemy PAC agent, etc. Each PAC agent works together with the level’s game controller, UI manager, and game state to operate the level.
+Refer to the diagrams below for schematic examples of PAC encapsulation in our game’s levels.

 ![](https://lh6.googleusercontent.com/oECVjuIw036KPDhN9EsmdvTryNnQOaLaLu6AiYiIrhE58vzFrNTjzYTBRXmk-fGye69Ni9IOe3fb2VM2CTlKCYlD71xfR0LEmNbgljWlPhYCgLj7uiPsWqppc-vlIs-v2loPSkTGOUB3VbGZZYuj_Q01oODXlzj78Q2idnW8LZrjUoLMvL6FKkdDLg)